Ethan-Thomure/FridgeInventoryApplication/README.md

 # Fridge Inventory Application
-This was a college final project
+This was a college final project.
 The application contains a database filled with items representing a fridge's contents, it has:

 - a name